 The plot is a fantastic set-up for the game.
 Gruntilda – a green, wart covered, foul mouth witch – has invented a machine that has ability to transfer the beauty from an individual to another.
 In her search for beauty, Gruntilda has kidnapped Banjo’s little sister Tooty.
 Banjo and his feathery friend Kazooie set off into an adventure to save Tooty.

 What set’s Banjo Kazooie apart from other platformers, is Rare characteristic humor.
 The humor is fantastic and the game doesn’t take itself too seriously.
 In Grunty’s lair, the green witch constantly taunts the duo.
-When you quit the game, a short cutscene is shown of Tooty transforming into an ugly minion.
-The game exudes a lovable charm, it is extremely difficult to hate Banjo Kazooie.
+When you quit the game, a short cuscene is shown of tooty transforming into an ugly minion.

 What differentiates Banjo-Kazooie from Super Mario, is that Banjo is essentially a collect-a-thon.
-Super Mario is platform centric, players are focused and guided to a specific objective, that is obtaining that covenant star.
+Super Mario is platform centric, players are focused and guided to a specific objective, that is obtaining the star.
 Banjo-Kazooie is a whole different beast.
 Rare’s platformer focus more on exploration and collecting items.

 Banjo-Kazooie has an incredible amount of variety, it is quite mind blowing for a Nintendo 64 game.
 Collecting Jiggies isn’t about just finding lying around.
 Jiggies can be earnt by beating boss, winning races, finishing mini games and solving environmental puzzles.
-Each Jiggy has their objective and challenge, the game never feels repetitive, it is a fantastic ride from start to finish.
-The variety retains your attention much longer than if the game relied on the same principle game design.
+The variety retains your attention much longer than if the game was repetitive.

 Besides, Jiggies there are other thing you can collect.
 Scattered throughout each stage is 100 musical notes.
 Music notes are essential to open the next part of Gruntilda’s Lair.
 A weird but lovable creature called the Jinjo’s need saving.
 Saving all of them will assist you greatly at the end of the game.